-- (4) The Global and Domestic Student Recruitment is responsible for the appointment, management, and termination of Agents.
-The responsibilities include: - a. selection, assessment, and appointment of agents; - b. provision of assistance to agents; - c. development and issuing of agent agreements; - d. management and contractual oversight of agents, including contract signing, extension, and termination; - e. ensuring compliance of agent activities with the Education Services for Overseas Students Act 2000, National Code of Practice for Providers of Education and Training to Overseas Students 2018, Higher Education Standards Framework (Threshold Standards) 2021, Migration Act 1958, agent agreement and University policies; - f. ensuring student applications received via agents are only accepted from agents with a current signed agreement in place; - g. taking corrective action (which may include termination of an agreement) with any agents that do not have satisfactory performance or do not comply with the terms and conditions of the agent agreement;
+(4) Future Students is responsible for the appointment, management, and termination of Agents.
+The responsibilities include:

+- a. selection, assessment, and appointment of Agents; - b. provision of assistance to Agents; - c. development and issuing of Agent Agreements; - d. management and contractual oversight of Agents, including contract signing, extension, and termination; - ensuring compliance of Agent activities with the Education Services for Overseas Students Act 2000, National Code of Practice for Providers of Education and Training to Overseas Students 2018, Higher Education Standards Framework (Threshold Standards) 2021, Migration Act 1958, Agent Agreement and University policies; - f. ensuring student applications received via Agents are only accepted from Agents with a current signed Agent Agreement in place; - g. taking corrective action (which may include termination of an agreement) with any Agents that do not have satisfactory performance or do not comply with the terms and conditions of the Agent Agreement; - h. conducting annual Agent performance reviews;

-- h. conducting annual agent performance reviews; - i. managing agent relationships in a professional and responsible manner; and - j. managing and mitigating reputational and other risks associated with agents. - (5) The role of an agent is to provide prospective students with accurate and comprehensive information about the University and its courses, and submit prospective students' applications to the University with all required information and genuine documentation.
-Once a student has received a letter of offer from the University, agents who are also registered migration agents are expected to assist students with visa preparation and lodgement, as well as pre-departure and travel formalities. - (6) The University will ensure that: - a. agents are of high quality, meet the University's strategic goals, and are committed to abiding by the standards specified in the Education Services for Overseas Students Act 2000 and National Code of Practice for Providers of Education and Training to Overseas Students 2018.
-Regular reviews and reporting will be undertaken by the portfolio of the Vice-President, People and Services to monitor agents' performance and activities; - b. communication to agents on matters such as courses, admission requirements, policies, training, complaints, and issues requiring corrective action is timely and relevant; - c. relationship building activities with agents are ethical, and abide by University policy and the National Code of Practice for Providers of Education and Training to Overseas Students 2018; - d. students are only accepted from agents with a current formal agreement in place; and - e. breaches of an agent agreement are dealt with in accordance with that agreement and the requirements of the National Code of Practice for Providers of Education and Training to Overseas Students 2018.
+- i. managing Agent relationships in a professional and responsible manner; and - j. managing and mitigating reputational and other risks associated with Agents.

+(5) The role of an Agent is to provide prospective students with accurate and comprehensive information about the University and its courses, and submit prospective students' applications to the University with all required information and genuine documentation.
+Once a student has received a letter of offer from the University, Agents who are also registered migration agents are expected to assist students with visa preparation and lodgement, as well as pre-departure and travel formalities.

+(6) The University will ensure that:

+- Agents are of high quality, meet the University's strategic goals, and are committed to abiding by the standards specified in the Education Services for Overseas Students Act 2000 and National Code of Practice for Providers of Education and Training to Overseas Students 2018.
+Regular reviews and reporting will be undertaken by the Future Students team to monitor Agents' performance and activities; - b. communication to Agents on matters such as courses, admission requirements, policies, training, complaints, and issues requiring corrective action is timely and relevant; - c. relationship building activities with Agents are ethical, and abide by University policy and the National Code of Practice for Providers of Education and Training to Overseas Students 2018; - d. students are only accepted from Agents with a current formal agreement in place; and - e. breaches of an Agent Agreement are dealt with in accordance with that agreement and the requirements of the National Code of Practice for Providers of Education and Training to Overseas Students 2018.